-FAE BRAUER

 ORPHISM

 "The art of painting new structures with elements that have not been borrowed from visual reality but that have been created entirely by the artist", was how Guillaume Apollinaire defined Orphism at the Section d'Or exhibition in October 1912.
-As may be seen from the paintings captured in the photograph of the 1912 Salon d'Automne Salle XI that opened a fortnight earlier (Figure 1), the Orphic artists that Apollinaire identified were František Kupka, Francis Picabia, Roger de la Fresnaye, Jean Metzinger, Albert Gleizes, Robert Delaunay, Fernand Léger and Marcel Duchamp although in his 1913 publication, Les Peintres cubistes : Méditations esthétiques, Kupka was omitted − possibly due to this artist's rejection of the term − while Wassily Kandinsky was added.
+As may be seen from the paintings captured in the photograph of the 1912 Salon d'Automne Salle XI that opened a fortnight earlier, the Orphic artists that Apollinaire identified were František Kupka, Francis Picabia, Roger de la Fresnaye, Jean Metzinger, Albert Gleizes, Robert Delaunay, Fernand Léger and Marcel Duchamp, although in his 1913 publication, Les Peintres cubistes : Méditations esthétiques, Kupka was omitted − possibly due to this artist's rejection of the term − while Wassily Kandinsky was added.
 When these artists exhibited at the 1913 Salon des Indépendant with the American, Patrick Henry Bruce, Apollinaire jubilantly declared: "If Cubism is dead, long live Cubism.
 The kingdom of Orpheus is at hand ...
 Orphism, pure painting, simultaneity!"
 During the Salon wars fought over Cubism including many of the paintings singled out by Apollinaire as Orphist, the hyperbole with which Apollinaire embellished the burgeoning of Orphism may well have represented his political backlash against the ongoing legitimacy of History and Naturalist painting and the scurrilous strategies by the Salon des Artistes Français and the Salon National des Beaux-Arts to oust the Salon d'Automne and its Orphists from the Grand Palais.
 Nevertheless he was the first writer to perceive, as succinctly surmised by Virginia Spate, "the first stirrings of ... an art that would dispense with recognizable subject matter and would rely on form and colour alone to communicate meaning."